 Dear Brothers and Sisters,

-God give you all a Holy Christmas and a Blessed New Year.
+May the Lord grant you all a Holy Christmas and a Blessed New Year!

 + Camillo Ballin, mccj